Skip to main content

 FAQ

-How do I choose a good band name from a generated list?
+how do I pick a good band name from a generated list

-Say each name out loud.
-If it's awkward to pronounce or spell, cross it off.
-Then search it on Spotify, Google, and Instagram to check how crowded the namespace is.
-The best candidates are short, evoke a mood without being too literal, and leave room for your sound to define them further.
+Say each name out loud — if it's awkward to pronounce or spell, drop it.
+Then search Spotify, Google, and Instagram to check how crowded the namespace already is.
+The strongest candidates are short, evoke a mood without being too literal, and leave room for your sound to define them.